 (6) Family composition.

 (7) The source of the report.

-(10) Other information which the Department of Public Welfare may require by regulation.
+(10) Other information which the Department of Human Services may require by regulation.

 No part of the information on this site may be reproduced for profit or sold for profit.

 This material has been drawn directly from the official Pennsylvania Code full text database.
 Due to the limitations of HTML or differences in display capabilities of different browsers, this version may differ slightly from the official printed version.